Each question you read will present a different interesting problem for you to solve. Each problem consists of a few common parts:

 *

-* This file is provided to assist with reading and writing of the input
+* This file is provided to assist with reading of input and writing of output

-* files for the problem.
+* for the problem.
 You may modify this file however you wish, or

 * you may choose not to use this file at all.